 CSC 106 Introduction to Computers 3 hrs.

-Computer-Based Problem Solving
+CSC 112 Computer-Based Problem Solving 3 hrs.

-Language Survey
+CSC 274 Language Survey 3 hrs.

 Elementary Statistics

 The below courses are suggested program electives.
 Please work with your advisor to assure that these courses will transfer to the 4-year university of your choice.